 Combine this with Apple’s built-in sleep tracking or an app like Auto-sleep, and you have covered the core HRV components around recovery.

-We hope that this article provided you with some important insights and resources around HRV Training.
+We hope this article provided you with some important insights and resources about HRV Training.

-Please let us know if you have any questions or if you would like to share an app or your experiences with a new product that is helping you maintain an optimal HRV.
+Please let us know if you have any questions or would like to share an app or your experiences with a new product that is helping you maintain an optimal HRV.